nsbgn/thumbledore/README.md

 usually make.
 Left shift, for compatibility with standard keyboards, will continue to function as `shift` when held, but it will emit the `compose` key when tapped.
 Right space becomes `delete`.
-Finally, the square brackets are dropped so that the backslash can scoot over.
+Finally, the square brackets on the top right are dropped so that the backslash can scoot over.

     tab  q   w   e   r   t       y   u   i   o   p   \
     bsp  a   s   d   f   g       h   j   k   l   ;   '